 However, this doesn't affect proposals under development that have already been approved.
 Business cases are being prepared for 9 new programmes that fall in this category.
 They will progress through the application process as usual.

 MPI does not expect any current PGP programmes will be affected by the review.

+Once the review has been completed, the review team will present recommendations to the Minister of Agriculture.
 As the review progresses, updates will be posted on this web page.

 Review process and timeline

 The review, which started in January, is a 'desktop review' being led by MPI staff.
 It involves 2 phases:

 - Phase 1: This involved evaluating existing governance and other documentation, such as progress review and programme completion reports, evaluations, and audits.
 It will identify any improvements MPI can make to its processes and systems, for example in the areas of governance, PGP programme application criteria, and providing assistance to applicants on business case development.

 - Phase 2: This has started and is focusing on outcomes and economic benefits to date from PGP programmes.
 We're aiming to complete this phase in May.

 - boost productivity, value and profitability in the primary sector

 - deliver long-term economic growth and sustainability across primary industries, from producer to consumer